Dev-Ops-Mgmt/HooverAI/README.md

 The program can be executed by downloading the files and compiling them in any IDE or with javac.
 HooverAI was written using Java 1.8.

-Program can be executed from command line using: <b>java ext.tools.com.hooverai.HooverAI</b>
+Program can be executed from command line using: <b>java ext.tools.com.hooverai.HooverAI</b> <br>
+Output will be printed to standard out (stdout).

-Note the input.txt file is expected at the same location as the HooverAI.class.
+Note: the input.txt file is expected at the same location as the HooverAI.class.
 If no input.txt file is found the program defaults to the input shown above as a sample.